-The soon to be released Meier Study, from the National Institute of Justice in the US Justice Department will help explain the catastrophic consequences for children.
-Alienation theories are more influential on custody courts then peer-reviewed highly credible scientific research like ACE and Saunders.
-Alienation and other approaches are routinely applied in a gender biased manner that favors abusive fathers.
+The soon-to-be-released Meier Study, from the National Institute of Justice in the US Justice Department, will help explain the catastrophic consequences for children.
+Alienation theories are more influential on custody courts than peer-reviewed highly credible scientific research like ACE and Saunders.
+Alienation and other approaches are routinely applied in a gender-biased manner that favors abusive fathers.

 Courts are actually treating alienation as if it is more impactful than domestic violence or child abuse.
 This is unquestionably wrong because exposure to ACEs shortens lives and sickens children.
 In practice, unscientific alienation theories are used to deny and minimize true reports of abuse.